-The attorneys with the Law Office of Bryan Fagan, PLLC have previously written in our blogs that your children are going to be impacted more heavily by your divorce than anyone else- including you and your spouse.
+The attorneys with the Law Office of Bryan Fagan, PLLC, have previously written in our blogs that your children will be impacted more heavily by your divorce than anyone else- including you and your spouse.

-This is unfortunate because at least on some level you and your spouse have contrdiol over the circumstances in relation to this divorce.
-Your children, while far from the cause of your divorce, are going to feel its affects on a profound level.
+This is unfortunate because, at least on some level, you and your spouse have control over the circumstances of this divorce.
+While far from the cause of your divorce, your children are going to feel its effects on a profound level.

-It could be that the toxicity of your martial relationship has spilled over and is affecting how you parent your children.
-In this type of situation your responsibility is to your children and yourself and filing for divorce would appear to be justified.
+It could be that the toxicity of your marital relationship has spilled over and is affecting how you parent your children.
+In this situation, your responsibility is to your children and yourself, and filing for divorce would appear to be justified.

-If you are able to keep in mind during your divorce that in spite of everything going on around you that your children are the most important component to the divorce process then you will likely arrive at a better outcome than otherwise.
+Suppose you can keep in mind during your divorce that despite everything going on around you, your children are the most critical component of the divorce process.
+In that case, you will likely arrive at a better outcome than otherwise.

-I have seen good, loving parents get wrapped up in everything that surrounds a divorce and neglect to ensure that what he or she is doing is in the best interest of their children.
+I have seen good, loving parents get wrapped up in everything that surrounds a divorce and neglect to ensure that what they are doing is in the best interest of their children.

-With that said, let’s discuss some methods to avoid losing sight of your children during your divorce.
-While it is understandable to want to create as soft a landing for yourself as possible post-divorce, your children do not have the ability to negotiate on their own behalf.
+With that said, let's discuss some methods to avoid losing sight of your children during your divorce.
+While it is understandable to want to create as soft a landing for yourself as possible post-divorce, your children cannot negotiate on their behalf.
 They are relying on you to represent their interests.

 Seek to avoid visits to the courthouse

 You will be happy to learn that most divorce cases never see the inside of a courtroom.
-This is because the majority of cases in Texas settle long before it comes necessary to pay a visit to see the judge.
-The one catch to this situation is that you and your spouse actually have to work together to come up with resolutions that can be advantageous for both of you as well as for your children.
+This is because most cases in Texas settle long before it comes necessary to pay a visit to see the judge.
+The one catch to this situation is that you and your spouse have to work together to come up with resolutions that can be advantageous for both of you and your children.

-It is easy when you are engaging in negotiations and attempt to parent a child together during a divorce to run into arguments.
-It’s likely than an argument led to one of you filing for divorce.
+It is easy when you engage in negotiations and attempt to parent a child together during a divorce to run into arguments.
+An idea likely led to one of you filing for divorce.

-I cannot emphasize, however, how important that you and your spouse avoid arguments whenever possible during the divorce.
-Emotions will be running high and a lot of people going through a divorce are in self preservation mode and I do not blame them in large part.
+I cannot emphasize, however, how important it is that you and your spouse avoid arguments whenever possible during the divorce.
+Emotions will be running high, and many people going through a divorce are in self-preservation mode, and I do not blame them in large part.

-The key here is to remember that you are not fighting your spouse and are not attempting to divorce them in order to win some “right or wrong” battle with your spouse.
+The key here is to remember that you are not fighting your spouse and are not attempting to divorce them to win some "right or wrong" battle with your spouse.
 The purpose of your divorce is to eliminate a relationship that has become detrimental for yourself and possibly for your children.
-Working together at least on the subjects related to your children can be a huge advantage for you and your spouse if your goal is to settle your case outside of court.
+Working together, at least on the subjects related to your children, can be a massive advantage for you and your spouse if your goal is to settle your case outside of court.

-Attempting to seek revenge in your divorce is not healthy and will not benefit your child.
+Seeking revenge in your divorce is not healthy and will not benefit your child.
 Your children do not care about the inter-workings of your marriage.
-They care that their mom and dad do not get along and they have an innate fear of losing stability an consistency in their lives, but they do not care who ends up with more “stuff” when the community estate is divided.
+They care that their mom and dad do not get along, and they have an innate fear of losing stability and consistency in their lives, but they do not care who ends up with more "stuff" when the community estate is divided.

 Hire an attorney to moderate your behavior

-A great deal of benefit can be derived from hiring an attorney to represent you in your divorce.
-Not only are you gaining a great deal of practical experience in working a divorce but you are enlisting a partner to ensure that you behavior and attitudes towards your spouse are moderated.
-You can be very, very upset with your spouse and still be civil in the hopes of reaching a settlement with them in your divorce.
+Many benefits can be derived from hiring an attorney to represent you in your divorce.
+Not only are you gaining a great deal of practical experience in working on a divorce, but you are enlisting a partner to ensure that your behavior and attitudes towards your spouse are moderated.
+You can be very upset with your spouse and still be civil in the hopes of settling with them in your divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"